 I remember the bright light streaming through the back seat window as we left the airport.
 I surveyed the foreign landscape from my crowded spot in the back seat.
 At home the countryside is a gradient of rolling wheat fields and still evergreen forests that eventually ascend to massive, powerful mountains.
 The scene outside my window was completely new and quite bizarre.
 Rocks.
 Moss.
 That was all I could see for miles and I was intrigued.

 Travelling to Iceland happened in a flurry as I had been shooting a wedding in Oklahoma the day before my departure.
-It's no surprise the reality of my arrival didn't really settle in until I was in the car.
-Ashley, Nathaly and myself flew in form Edmonton and met up with Andrew, Caleb and Seb who had been voyaging through Europe for a few weeks prior.
+It’s no surprise the reality of my arrival didn’t really settle in until I was in the car.
+Ashley, Nathaly and myself flew in from Edmonton and met up with Andrew, Caleb and Seb who had been voyaging through Europe for a few weeks prior.